Eliran-Turgeman/Collecto/README.md

 Collecto uses Docker Compose to run its services, including the email collection API and Redis for caching.
 To get the application up and running, follow these steps:

-1. Make sure you are in the project directory where the docker-compose.yml file is located.
+1. Ensure you are in the project directory where the docker-compose.yml file is located.
 2. Run the following command to build and start the services:

 Prod (using the latest image from DockerHub):